nds-org/developer-tutorial/README.md

 ### NDSLabs Spec
 The **spec** is our way of telling NDSLabs what an image needs in order to run.

-Listed below are all possible fields of a spec, but you do not need to define sections that you are not using:
+Listed below are all possible fields of a spec (NOTE: you do **not** need to define sections that you do not plan to use):
 ```js
 {
   "key": "A unique identifier for this service - may only contain lowercase alpha-numeric characters",